ajs-voices/ascendant/character/nox-setanta.md

 ## Description

+### Physical

+Nox is 6’0″ weighing approximately 145 lbs with a hard to maintain thin athletic build.
+He has chestnut brown hair with chocolate brown eyes framed with a thick set of eye lashes any woman would die for.
+He tends to have a few days growth beard mustache carefully managed.
+Nox almost always has a playful grin plastered on his lips, like everything’s a joke to him.

+Nox tends to wear eye liner and dyes the tips of his hair in bright colors with matching finger-nail polish.
+His favorite colors being sapphire blue, crimson red and orange.
+He has been known to wear flavored lip gloss.

+He likes to wear t-shirts with obnoxious sayings, he thinks they are funny and doesn’t care if you are offended by them.
+He always wears a hoodie (pull over or zip up).
+Nox’s hands with his long slender fingers are the most defined feature he possess other than his eyes and smile.

+Nox’s body is host to a few scars he’s more than willing to tell you a false tale about how he got them.
+(A vampire bite on his right forearm.
+Claw marks on his left rib cage from a were-bear, a slash across his left cheek from the dagger of a ghost possessed human, burn on his right leg from knee to ankle from a dragon’s flame) And one set he doesn’t want to talk about and usually covers up at all times: a series of slash marks across his back from early childhood abuse.
+He tends to hide these scares underneath clothing or a personal veil he learned from his abuser.

+Nox has a delicate black ink dragon he calls 'Mushu' at the back of his neck just below the base of his skull.
+During his Ad Aetatem Nox received his tribal tattoo – a pair of crossed swords at his right temple.

 ### Personality

 Nox is loud and it can come off as obnoxious.
 He is almost always ready with a joke or a one liner.
 He is self-centered, his charm and his attitude tend to get him noticed and he appears to thrive on being center stage.
 His attitude is infectious but it is also over-the-top and most people tend to take it the wrong way.
 He makes more enemies than friends.